Wiredcraft/test-backend/README.md

 ## Notes & Thinking process

-I understand that you want to see coding skills, but I wanted to emphasize "not reinventing the wheel" as well, and used several well-documented and stable Python packages: Django + REST Framework, Swagger for the docs.
+I understand that you want to see coding skills, however I wanted to emphasize "not reinventing the wheel" as well, and used several well-documented and stable Python packages: Django + REST Framework, Swagger for the docs.
 I've been working with Django since 0.96, have a few commits in the core, and used DRF extensively in the past too.

 For the DB I picked Postgres.
-It's not NoSQL, but there are many Postgres deployments at scale, it has (indexed) JSON(B) support out of the box for some NoSQL-ish goodness, and it's GIS capabilities are top notch.
+It's not NoSQL, but there are many Postgres deployments at scale, it has (indexed) JSON(B) support out of the box for some NoSQL-ish goodness, and its GIS capabilities are top notch.
 I've worked with Citus and TimescaleDB at scale, performance is not a bottleneck.

 I tried to follow the spec step by step, without "knowing" the "advanced requirements" beforehand.
 So the code evolved organically and you can check the commit history to see the major changes involved.